-- all members of staff will undertake appropriate safeguarding training on an annual basis and we will evaluate the impact of this training; - all staff members receive regular safeguarding and child protection updates (for example, via email, e-bulletins, staff meetings), as required, but at least annually, to provide them with relevant skills and knowledge to safeguard children effectively; - A board dedicated to safeguarding information is in the staffroom and any relevant updates are shared.
-As a school we have also signed up to Operation Encompass.
+- all members of staff will undertake appropriate safeguarding training on an annual basis and we will evaluate the impact of this training; - all staff members receive regular safeguarding and child protection updates (for example, via email, e-bulletins, staff meetings), as required, but at least annually, to provide them with relevant skills and knowledge to safeguard children effectively; - Safeguarding is discussed on a weekly basis as part of the staff meeting, this is minuted and minutes are kept in a folder in the staff room. - DSL's meet each half term to discuss safeguarding cases and concerns, these meetings are minuted and minutes are kept in a folder locked in the safeguarding cupboard in the leadership office. - Posters are displayed in key locations throughout the school to remind staff of our safeguarding procedures and practices.